-Those lacking certification bring in much lower salaries than APICS Certification in Production and Inventory Managements receive bigger paychecks (approximately $112K annually) than those without credentials.
-Acquiring certification to be a Certified Six Sigma Green Belt is rewarded with median pay of $79K per year.
-Regarding salaries and education, Michelin North America, Inc. pays those with a Master of Business Administration (MBA) the most — around $80K.
+Those lacking certification bring in much lower salaries than APICS Certification in Production and Inventory Managements, who make $112K per year.
+Earning a Certified Six Sigma Green Belt certification garners significant financial rewards of approximately $79K annually on average.
+Regarding salaries and education, Michelin North America, Inc. pays those with a Master of Business Administration (MBA) the most — about $80K.

 Benefits and Perks